 Osteoblastic osteosarcoma is the most common histologic type of osteosarcoma.

-Why is this important?
 The histologic type of osteosarcoma is important because it is used to determine the grade (see Histologic grade below).

 Grade is a word that pathologists use to describe the difference between the cancer cells and the cells normally found in the bone.
 Bone tumours are graded on a scale of 1 to 3.
 Grade 1 tumours considered low grade and grade 3 tumours are considered high grade.

 For most bone tumors, the histologic type of the tumor determines the grade (see Histologic type above).
 Most osteosarcomas are grade 3 (high grade), but some histologic types are grade 1 (low grade) or grade 2 (intermediate grade).